Have construction communication problems? You should READ THIS.

 In the end, you can see that poor communication only leads to more work.

 ➡️Your workers need to be able to read the plans easily.
 If your workers can’t read your plans (not even the simplified ones), consider teaching them.

 To do this, you will need to allocate time, prepare printed materials, and let them take notes and ask questions

-Even though we've used an example that involving complex plans, this problem can happen everyday - in different scenarios and different proportions.
+Even though we've used an example that involves complex plans, this problem can happen every day - in different scenario and different proportions.
 I am sure you can think of situations this is happening in your own company.

 WHAT CAN BE ACHIEVED

 Improving team building: Good communication creates better teams.
 By speaking in a way that everyone understands, workers feel more comfortable working with you.